Annytomica/memory_game/README.md

 ### Features for the future
 #### Scoreboard
-Provide the ability for the player to enter thier name and have it, along with thier time, to a leaderboard.
+Provide the ability for the player to enter thier name, and along with thier time, submit it to a leaderboard.
 The game will have a small top10 displayed to the side of the game area on larger screens.

 #### Increasing difficulty
 Right now the game is very straightforward.
 Higher levels can be added by increasing the number of animals in the stack and the number of hidden animals.